Civil & RecordsSHERIFF

 Canyon County residents sometimes ask for help in going to an address to retrieve property.
 CCSO may respond in some circumstances to keep the peace.
 If the parties do not agree to the exchange of property, a court order is required in order for the Sheriff’s Office to assist in getting the property.
 If the other party does not allow you to get your property, we suggest that you seek the advice of an attorney to get an appropriate assistance order.
 This order will give the Sheriff’s Office the authority to seize your property if resistance is met.

 The eviction process can be quite complex and often requires legal advice.
 The Sheriff’s Civil Section deputies are not qualified nor are they authorized to answer legal questions.
-However, the following information on general eviction procedures is offered.
-For further information you may consult an attorney.
+However, the following information on general eviction procedures is offered through the Office of the Attorney General in the Landlord and Tenant Manual, which can be accessed through the AG’s website at www.ag.idaho.gov.
+The following procedure is also outlined in Title 6, Chapter 3, of the Idaho Code.
+Eviction forms are available through the Idaho Court Assistance Self Help Website.
+For further information, you may consult an attorney.

 Notice to Vacate/Quit